| Output-1-band-schroedingerThe output of the eigenvalues and eigenfunctions for the single-band

 This way the integrated psi² over the

-whole device (which is in units of [nm]) equals 1.
+whole device (which is in units of [nm]) equals 1.2D: The units of

 This way the integrated psi² over the

-whole device (which is in units of [nm²]) equals 1.
+whole device (which is in units of [nm²]) equals 1.3D: The units of

 This way the integrated psi² over the